vladimirevmenoff/graph_drawing/README.md

 Let's sum this energy for all unordere pairs of vericies, and get the total energy of the system.
 Now we just need to minimize the total energy.
 Some say, Newton-Raphson method is applicable here.
 But i find it better to use gradient desend method.

 ![image](https://github.com/vladimirevmenoff/graph_drawing/assets/58567711/3571a9a4-f285-4852-a0be-508e8de98455)

+## Programming

+This project is implemented in modular programming style.
+It has a module generate_graph, that generates a graph in $O(n^2)$ time complexity.
+And a module springs that find's an optimal layout.
+And a governence module main, that combines it all together.